 By Maggie Shui

 Sex can be one of the most profound joys of life.
-However, too many straight women aren’t reaching their potential for sexual pleasure.
-Why is there a pleasure gap between straight women and men, and how do we close it?
+However, too many heterosexual women aren’t reaching their potential for sexual pleasure.
+Why is there a pleasure gap between heterosexual women and men, and how do we close it?

 Arielle records all her sexual encounters in her notes app, and rates them with emojis.
 This way, she knows whose DMs to reply to and whose to ignore.